tmpim/Krist/README.md

-# Krist
+# Luran

-This is the new official Krist node.
+This is the new official Luran node.
 It is written in Node.js.

 ## API Documentation